 An information systems infrastructure for a large corporation includes networks, databases, messaging systems, and applications.
 Designing or modifying an infrastructure calls for an understanding notonly of technology, but also of business needs and how to integrate the different technologies across different technologies and across the different parts of the business.

-Responding to the accelerating worldwide demand for reliable and robust communications, this course offers a rich panorama of network principles, architectures, and standards.
+Responding to the accelerating worldwide demand for reliable and robust communications, this course offers a rich panorama of network principles, architectures, trends, and standards.
 It focuses on the significant opportunities and obstacles facing today's rapidly expanding enterprises, not only in the US, but also around the world.
 Candidates are introduced to the global regulatory environment and critical managerial decisions.
-They become familiar with key technology concepts, CDMA systems, radio resource management, services and applications, and next-generation standards.
-Attendees emerge as a skilled communication manager who appreciates performance requirements coupled with the delivery of top quality service.
+They become familiar with key emerging technology concepts, CDMA systems, radio resource management, services and applications, and next-generation standards.
+Attendees are prepared to become skilled communication managers who appreciate performance requirements coupled with the delivery of top quality service, with a deep understanding of current and emerging communications technologies (e.g., 5G and beyond).
 Topics include Network & Mobile Computing, Global Network Industry, Next Generation Networks, Performance Management, and Continuity Planning.

 This course focuses on ways of designing and integrating an enterprise architecture.
 The course explains the different forms of corporate information systems and their interaction.
 Mainframe systems and large scale clusters will be the focus of this infrastructure.
 While in the past, mainframe systems were often self-contained, in current systems, it is more likely that such systems are part of an overall architecture including many smaller hardware devices and operating systems.
 Competing with classic mainframes are large Linux-based clusters; we will discuss their emergence.
 The student will learn about the building blocks of current enterprise architectures, and then will learn how to connect them to solve the problems of large companies.